Window Soundproofing Film (Do Plastic Window Films Block Noise)

 Additional Window Soundproofing Methods

 As I’ve already mentioned, if you’re attempting to soundproof your windows, simply sticking vinyl film onto the window pane probably won’t cut it.
-So let’s start with another acoustic sound dampening film alternative.
+So let’s start with another noise blocking film alternative.

 If you’ve read my article on Mass-Loaded Vinyl, you’ve seen how useful it can be for soundproofing.
 Well, it doesn’t only come in black, you know.
 If you want to make absolutely sure that your window film is as effective as it can be, you might as well use professional equipment.
 After all, the primary purpose of the products I’ve linked to above is to make your home more energy efficient, not less noisy.